ArweaveTeam/arweave/integrating_arweave.md

 # Integrating with the Arweave

-## Introduction

-Each node on the **Arweave** network hosts a simple lightweight REST API.
+Each node on the Arweave network hosts a simple lightweight REST API.
 This allows developers to communicate with the network via HTTP requests.

 Most programming languages provide 'out of the box' functionality for making web calls and as such can simply communicate using this method.